Kenya & Zanzibar

 - Lake Elementaita – WHS ** (Kenya)

 - Lake Naivasha National Park – WHS** (Kenya)

 - Crescent Island cruise and guided walk (Kenya)

 - Crater Lake Game Sanctuary cruise and guided walk (Kenya)

-- Maasai Mara National Reserve (Kenya)
+- Maasai Mara National Reserve with guided safari tours (Kenya)

 - Maasai walk and village visit (Kenya)

 - Amboseli National Park with Mt.
 Kilimanjaro views and guided safari tour (Kenya)

 - Bush Dinner on the Plains of Amboseli (Kenya)